jbeck018/howlerops/backend-go/SETUP_CHECKLIST.md

-# SQL Studio Deployment - Setup Checklist
+# Howlerops Deployment - Setup Checklist

 Quick reference for setting up production deployment.
 Check off each item as you complete it.